gokul-balamurali/Algebra_Repo/README.md

 ## Contributing

 Feel free to open issues or submit pull requests if you'd like to improve the solver or add new features!
+We love new additions!
+ChatGPT code optional xd